StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 ### Topology time

-The topology and all telemetry displayed in StackState are based on a snapshot of the IT infrastructure.
+The topology and all telemetry displayed in Rancher Observability are based on a snapshot of the IT infrastructure.
 The moment from which this snapshot is taken is specified by the topology time.
-By default, StackState is in live mode with the topology time set to the current time.
+By default, Rancher Observability is in live mode with the topology time set to the current time.
 You can [time travel](timeline-time-travel.md#time-travel) to a previous state of the topology by selecting a custom topology time.

 ![Topology time](../../.gitbook/assets/v51_topology_time.png)